 It's important that you access support quickly, particularly if you feel you need medical attention or you want to report the incident to the Police.
 If you can, try to find somewhere you feel safe so you can consider your options.
-Go to our list of support agencies who can help you.
+Go to our list of support agencies who can help you both practically and also to help you make the right decisions for you.

-You can go to one of our University Sexual Violence and Misconduct Liaison Officers within office hours which are 9am to 5pm Monday to Friday.
-They can talk to you about support available.
+You can also submit a report to speak to one of our University Sexual Violence and Misconduct Liaison Officers within office hours which are 9am to 5pm Monday to Friday.
+They can talk to you about support available and discuss possible options.
+Once you submit the report they will make contact with you within 72 hours to arrange an appointment.
+If you urgently need to see someone or have physical injuries please see our list of support agencies, visit a Sexual Assualt Referral Centre or speak with your GP.

 You can make an appointment with your nearest SARC which is Archway in Glasgow.